0

 Time to Reflect

 1. Are you fun-centered or work-centered?
-When you have downtime, do you think more about serving yourself or others?
+When you have free time, do you focus more on serving yourself or others?

 Need More Help?